SpongeBob SquarePants (film series): The SpongeBob SquarePants Movie

 Nickelodeon and Paramount Pictures had approached SpongeBob SquarePants creator Stephen Hillenburg for a film based on the show as early as 2001, but he refused for more than a year.
-He was concerned, after watching The Iron Giant and Toy Story with his son, about the challenge of SpongeBob and Patrick doing something more cinematically consequential and inspiring without losing what he called the SpongeBob "cadence."
-He said, on a break from season four post-production, "To do a 75-minute movie about SpongeBob wanting to make some jellyfish jelly would be a mistake, I think [...]
-This had to be SpongeBob in a great adventure.
+He was concerned, after watching The Iron Giant and Toy Story with his son, about the challenge of SpongeBob and Patrick doing something more cinematically consequential and inspiring without losing what he called the SpongeBob "cadence".
+He said, on a break from season four post-production, that the film's story "had to be SpongeBob in a great adventure.
 That's where the comedy's coming from, having these two naïve characters, SpongeBob and Patrick, a doofus and an idiot, on this incredibly dangerous heroic odyssey with all the odds against them."
 The writers decided to write a mythical hero's quest for the 2004 film: the search for a stolen crown, which brings SpongeBob and Patrick to the surface.
-Of the plot, Bill Fagerbakke (the voice of Patrick) said, "It's just nuts.
-I'm continually dazzled and delighted with what these guys came up with."
+Of the plot, Bill Fagerbakke said that he was "continually dazzled and delighted with what [the show's staff] came up with."

 Production on the first film began in 2002 after Hillenburg and the show's staff completed the third season.
-A tongue-in-cheek announcement of the film's plot from early on stated that it would feature SpongeBob rescuing Patrick from a fisherman in Florida.
-This was intended as a humorous reference to Finding Nemo and was later confirmed by Tom Kenny (the voice of SpongeBob) to be a "joke" plot to keep fans busy.
-Hillenburg wrote the film with five other writer-animators from the show (Paul Tibbitt, Derek Drymon, Aaron Springer, Kent Osborne and Tim Hill) over a three-month period in a room of a former Glendale, California bankit, and also directed and produced the film.
-Osborne said, "It was hugely fun [...] although it did get kind of gamy in there.".
+The announcement of the film being in production had the film's staff create a joke plot which stated that it would feature SpongeBob rescuing Patrick from a fisherman in Florida, which was intended as a humorous reference to Finding Nemo.
+Tom Kenny later clarified that the joke plot was meant to "keep fans busy" while the film was in production.
+Hillenburg wrote the film with five other writer-animators from the show (Paul Tibbitt, Derek Drymon, Aaron Springer, Kent Osborne and Tim Hill) over a three-month period in a room of a former Glendale, California, bank, and also directed and produced the film.

-The first film was intended to be the series finale; Hillenburg wanted to end the franchise after the movie was completed so it "wouldn't jump the shark".
-However, Nickelodeon desired more episodes due to the franchise's growing popularity.
-Hillenburg stated: "Well, there was concern when we did the movie [in 2004] that the show had peaked.
-There were concerns among executives at Nickelodeon."
+The first film was intended to be the series finale; Hillenburg wanted to end the franchise after the movie was completed so it "wouldn't jump the shark", citing conerns from Nickelodeon executives that the show "had peaked".
+However, the franchise's growing popularity meant that Nickelodeon could not afford to do such.
 As a result, Hillenburg resigned as the series' showrunner, appointing writer, director, and storyboard artist Paul Tibbitt to succeed him.
 Hillenburg still remained involved with the series, reviewing each episode and submitting suggestions.